All Episodes

 Don't doubt me.

-Wait a second, wait a second, wait a second.
+Wait a second.

-If Qaddafi stays, he's Ned, right?
+If Gaddafi stays, he's Ned, right?

 And we don't have a Reagan in the White House anymore.

-Uh I I that That may be a legitimate concern, but this is why I said last week, you really need smart people to figure this out before you commit to this kind of action, because once you do, there is going to be an outcome.
+That may be a legitimate concern, but this is why I said last week, you really need smart people to figure this out before you commit to this kind of action, because once you do, there is going to be an outcome.

 We had the caller yesterday talking about contingencies.

-We're what did he call it?
+We're, what did he call it?

 Doing this on the fly.

-This is uh This is what happens when unserious people get involved in really meaningful stuff.
+This is what happens when unserious people get involved in really meaningful stuff.

-And nobody wants to raise their hand and say I am.
+And nobody wants to raise their hand and say, I am, because nobody's really proud of this.

 So you would think that he'll find a way to get even here if he survives.